·

 The female ghost’s pale complexion fell into a daze, only replying after a long time: “So what, I’m not doing this just for the sake of him remembering.”

-The scholar sat on the long and narrow railing, leaning on a pillar and tilting his head upwards toward the faraway woman wearing pink and with a vacant expression.
+The scholar sat on the long and narrow railing, leaning on a pillar and tilting his head upwards toward the faraway woman wearing pink carrying a vacant expression.
 His gaze lingered.
 Finally, he looked back at the chicken in his hand, blinking: “Still too raw.”

 After speaking, he tossed that white chicken into the sky.
 It transformed into a plume of blue smoke, dissipating into the world.